 6. Makeup and wardrobe should be ready to go.

 Your makeup and wardrobe teams should already know what they’re doing come production day.
 Make sure all makeup, wardrobe, and props are ready and easily accessible for quick changes during shooting.
 By production day, everything should be shipped, tested, approved, and ready to go.

 7. Never neglect your b-roll.

 Chances are your video will not be one single shot.
 Most likely, your video will use b-roll, or supplemental video footage that intercuts your main footage.
 It’ll play over your narration or voice-over to create more visual interest.
 You might shoot your b-roll on the same day as your interviews or other footage, or on a different day.
 Regardless, be sure your b-roll makes sense and tells your story well.
 Pay attention to lighting and sound here, just as you would with your main footage.

-There are a million things to keep in mind for production day.
+There are a million things to keep in mind for production day and throughout your entire video marketing strategy.
 It never hurts to over-prepare.
 Remember: Lists are your friends!
 Be ready to go, plan ahead of schedule, and be ready for a hectic, but exciting day!

 Or — save time and resources and hire Lemonlight for all your production needs!
 From pre-production to post, we can create the branded video you’ve always wanted.
 Best of all, with us, you won’t have to worry about any production day musts.